-New Delhi, 1 May 2017: On the occasion of International Labour Day, UNESCO has launched an awareness campaign, highlighting the importance of creating inclusive urban spaces for migrants.
-Khanabadhoshon Ki Duniya or A World of Migrants is a series of 10 Radio Programmes (3–4 minutes each) produced by UNESCO featuring several real-life situations involving migrants and the challenges they face in accessing their rights and entitlements.
+New Delhi, 1 May 2017: On the occasion of International Labour Day, UNESCO has launched an awareness campaign.
+It highlights the importance of creating inclusive urban spaces for migrants.
+Khanabadhoshon Ki Duniya or A World of Migrants is a series of 10 Radio Programmes (3–4 minutes each) produced by UNESCO.
+It features several real-life situations involving migrants and the challenges they face in accessing their rights and entitlements.

-The first radio programme was aired today on three channels of All India Radio (FM Gold, FM Rainbow and MW Indraprastha)* and the complete series will be broadcast over a period of 4 weeks, on weekdays, twice a day, from 1 May till 26 May 2017.
+The first radio programme was aired today on three channels of All India Radio (FM Gold, FM Rainbow and MW Indraprastha)*.
+The complete series will be broadcast over a period of 4 weeks, on weekdays, twice a day, from 1 May till 26 May 2017.

 With Khanabadhoshon Ki Duniya, UNESCO attempts to disrupt the singular image of the underprivileged migrant as a suffering, needy and dependent person to a resilient, strong survivor and entrepreneur through the medium of radio.